fiseni/NuSeal/README.md

 Parameters explained:
 - privateKeyPem - Your private RSA key in PEM format
 - productName - Unique identifier of your product associated with this license.
-It might be the package name if this license is intended only for this package; or it might be a bundle name if the license is associated with group of packages. <strong>Important: this name is while defining the `NuSealPem` item and as a license filename.</strong>
+It might be the package name if this license is intended only for this package; or it might be a bundle name if the license is associated with group of packages. <strong>Important: this name is used while defining the `NuSealPem` item and as a license filename.</strong>
 - subscriptionId - Unique identifier for the customer subscription
 - clientId - Unique identifier for the customer or user
 - edition - Edition of your product (e.g., "Free", "Professional", "Enterprise")